openebs-archive/openebs-docs/docs/installation.md

-For custom installation, <a href="https://openebs.github.io/charts/openebs-operator-0.8.2.yaml" target="_blank">download</a> the above file, update the above configurations using the instructions below and proceed to installation with  `kubectl` and updated file.
+For custom installation, <a href="https://openebs.github.io/charts/openebs-operator-0.8.2.yaml" target="_blank">download</a> the **openebs-operator-0.8.2.yaml** file, update the above configurations using the instructions below and proceed to installation with  `kubectl` command.

 <font size="5">Setup nodeSelectors for OpenEBS control plane</font>

-In a large Kubernetes cluster , you may choose to limit the scheduling of the OpenEBS control plane pods to two or three specific nodes.
+In a large Kubernetes cluster, you may choose to limit the scheduling of the OpenEBS control plane pods to two or three specific nodes.
 To do this, specify a map of key-value pair and then attach the same key-value pair as labels to the required nodes on the cluster.

 Example nodeSelector configuration for OpenEBS control plane components is given [here](#example-nodeselector-yaml).